SirLefti/piboy/docs/rotary-encoder.md

 A rotary encoder has two channels, channels A and B. On the KY-040 they are named CLK and DT for some reason, indicating some clock and data pins, which is not really the case.

-The rotary switch is currently unused, but GPIO 27 is already reserved for that purpose.
+Connecting the rotary switch is optional.
+It can be used to call any function for debugging, like resetting the display.

 | Rotary Encoder Pin | Raspberry Pi Pin |
 |--------------------|------------------|